 Describe the state program addressed by the Method of Distribution.
 This program provides eligible AIDS designated-housing facilities with funds for the provision of meals and lodging to residents; rehabilitation and repair of facilities; operating costs which may include maintenance, security, insurance, utilities, furnishings, equipment, supplies and other incidental costs of the facility; and supportive services such as case management, mental health counseling, and substance abuse treatment provided to facility residents.
 Several housing facilities have requested funding for housing.
 Kane County weas recently added to the State of Illinois service area.
 Kane County was located in the Chicago EMA.
 The Department developed an application for use by all HIV Care Connect to prepare their initial HOPWA funding plans.
-The application required all project sponsors to describe the intended service area, the population of persons with HIV/AIDS, and the housing service needs not currently being addressed by available public and/or private resources within the service area.
-Additionally, the Department required a project plan and budget, including measurable goals and objectives, project coordination and how the project would be continued if HOPWA funds were reduced or not available in future years.
+The application required all project sponsors to describe the intended service area, the population of persons with HIV/AIDS, and the housing service area.
+Additionally, the Department required a project plan and budget, including measurable goals and objectives, project coordination and how the project would be continued if HOPWA funds were reduced or not available if future years.
 The application process incorporated a deadline for submission of applications.
 Funding will be extended to the State of Illinois to ensure that needed services are provided to persons living with HIV/AIDS.
 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
 The Illinois Department of Public Health's application for HOPWA funding requires all applicants, including HIV Care Connect Regions, to describe the regional area to be served by the applicant, the population of persons with HIV/AIDS in the proposed regional area to be served, and the housing service needs not currently being addressed by available public and/or private resources within the proposed service area.
 IDPH requires a project plan and budget as part of the application process, including measurable goals, objectives, project coordination, and information on how the project would be continued if HOPWA funds were reduced or not available in future years.
 The application process incorporates a deadline for submission of applications

-If only summary criteria
+If only summary criteria were described, how can potential applicants access application manuals or other

-otilei

 state publications

 describing the application

 criteria?
 (CDBG only)

-Describe the process for

-awarding funds to state

-recipients and how the

-state will make its
+Describe the process for awarding funds to state recipients and how the state will make its allocation available

-allocation available

-to units of general local

-government, and non-
+to units of general local government, and non-

 profit organizations,

 including community and

 faith-based

 organizations.
 (ESG only)

-were described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only) Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based were described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only) Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based were described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only) Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non- profit organizations, including community and faith-based